jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 3 separate sections for users own posts, questions asked and favourited posts with collapsible toggle buttons to display each.

 - ***About Page***

+Pop out modal displaying text information about the site.
+Font awesome icons used.

 - ***Contact Page***

+Form with [EmailJS](https://www.emailjs.com/) and success message displayed when form is sent

 - ***Apply Guru Page***

+Form with [EmailJS](https://www.emailjs.com/) and success message displayed when form is sent

 - ***Login/Register Pages***

 Form for logging in and registering.
+Makes use of landing page theejs background.

 - ***Admin Pages***

 Admin has access to edit locations, edit categories and edit users to be able to edit and delete locations and categories as well as manage the guru status of each user.

+Toggle switch for users displaying their guru status.

 - ***Other Site Features***